 Maybe Neptune or Poseidon or some other God of Moisture was at fault for what awaited them in Fort Lauderdale.
 Vicki was no stranger to high humidity—everyone in The Cityland bore its soggy scars—but down here in Florida it felt like you were enveloped by a sweltering waterfall that never let up or ran dry, regardless of whether it was raining outside or just overcast.
 You could virtually feel mildew sprouting.
 (And she’d thought the “Tropic Island Cruise” in the VW gym had been a squelchfest.)

 One small mercy: Goofus was staying with their grandfather at Diamond Joel’s new condominium, so Vicki got a room all to herself at Los Vistazo.
-This hotel was fairly swanky (aside from inadequate air conditioning) and had a semi-enclosed swimming pool, which might’ve seemed redundant since the Atlantic Ocean was literally across the street, were it not for the endless rain that threatened to drench her entire vacation.
+This hotel was relatively swanky (aside from inadequate air conditioning) and had a semi-enclosed swimming pool, which might’ve seemed redundant since the Atlantic Ocean was literally across the street, were it not for the endless rain that threatened to drench her entire vacation.

 Nevertheless, Vicki hadn’t flown 1,200 miles and through a thunderstorm to not set foot on the beach where Where the Boys Are had been filmed.
 (She’d seen this Late Movie during an April sleepover, and while joining in the general mockery of George Hamilton, Vicki couldn’t help but cast herself as the star of a remake, surrounded by modern-day hunks.)